lijingcheng/FMDBHelper/README.md

 //User.m
 @implementation User

-// if the property name and the JSON keys is not the same key, you need to overwrite this method.
+// if the property name and the JSON keys is different, you need to overwrite this method.
 - (NSDictionary *)mapping {
 return @{ @"username": @"name" };
 }